+Dispute Resolution Services

+Page: 1

+Residential Tenancy Branch

+Office of Housing and Construction Standards

+DECISION

+Dispute Codes OPR-DR, MNR-DR

+Introduction

+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord to obtain an Order of Possession based on unpaid rent and to obtain monetary compensation for unpaid rent.

+The landlord submitted two signed Proof of Service Notice of Direct Request Proceeding forms which declare that on April 22, 2023, the landlord sent each tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
+The landlord provided a copy of the Canada Post Customer Receipts containing the tracking numbers to confirm these mailings.

+Issue(s) to be Decided

+Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

+Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

+Analysis

-Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPR-DR, MNR-DR Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the Landlord to obtain an order of possession and a monetary order based on unpaid rent.
-The Landlord submitted two copies of a Proof of Service Notice of Direct Request Proceeding form which declares that on September 17, 2021, the Landlord sent one of the Tenants the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
-The Landlord provided a copy of two Canada Post Customer Receipts containing the tracking numbers to confirm they served both Tenants.
-Issues to be Decided Is the Landlord entitled to an order of possession for unpaid rent pursuant to sections 46 and 55 of the Act?
-Is the Landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?
-Analysis In this type of matter, the Landlord must prove they served the Tenants with the Notice of Dispute Resolution Proceeding- Direct Request and all documents in support of the application in accordance with section 89 of the Act which permits service "by sending a copy by registered mail to the address at which the person resides..."
+In this type of matter, the landlord must prove they served the tenants with the Notice of Dispute Resolution Proceeding-Direct Request and all documents in support of the application in accordance with section 89 of the Act which permits service "by sending a copy by registered mail to the address at which the person resides..."

 The definition of registered mail is set out in section 1 of the Act as "any method of mail delivery provided by Canada Post for which confirmation of delivery to a named person is available."
 Policy Guideline #12 on Service Provisions goes on to clarify that this "includes Express post, if the signature option is used."

+I find that the tracking numbers provided by the landlord with the Proofs of Service Notice of Direct Request Proceeding are for packages sent by Canada Post's Express

+Page: 2

-I find that the tracking numbers provided by the Landlord are for packages sent by Canada Post's Express post mailing, which may or may not require a signature from the individuals to confirm delivery to the persons named as the respondents.
-In this case, Canada Post's Online Tracking System shows that signatures were not required for the delivery of these Express post packages and, as such, they do not meet the definition of registered mail as defined under the Act.
-Since I find that the Landlord has not served the Tenants with notice of this application in accordance with section 89 of the Act, I dismiss the Landlord's application for an order of possession and a monetary order for unpaid rent with leave to reapply.
-Conclusion The Landlord's application for an order of possession and a monetary order for unpaid rent is dismissed with leave to reapply.
+post mailing, which may or may not require signatures from the individuals to confirm delivery to the persons named as the respondents.

+In this case, Canada Post's online tracking system shows that signatures were not required for the delivery of these Express post mailings and, as such, they do not meet the definition of registered mail as defined under the Act.

+I find that the landlord has not served the tenants with notice of this application in accordance with section 89 of the Act.
+For this reason, I dismiss the landlord's application for an Order of Possession and a Monetary Order for unpaid rent with leave to reapply.

+Conclusion

+The landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

+Dated: May 19, 2022

-Dated: October 12, 2021 Residential Tenancy Branch
+Residential Tenancy Branch